 The curve that joins the various equilibrium points is known as the price consumption curve.

-The curve of the price effect on consumer equilibrium.
+The curve of the price effect consumer equilibrium.

 Indifference Map